The best vegan breakfast burrito recipe made with scrambled tofu and homemade slow roasted vegan breakfast hash.

 Are you making this recipe?
 I want to see!
 Don’t forget to tag me on instagram @buildyourbite and hashtag #buildyourbite so I can see your recipe creations!

-More Vegan Breakfast recipes I love:
+More Vegan Breakfast ideas:

 Click below to pin this vegan breakfast burrito recipe: